Why You Need Remote Work Endpoint Security Now

 There has been an uptick in the number of phishing emails that pertain to COVID-19 being sent, and with 52% of cyberattacks directly attributable to human error, it’s clear that many workers lack the correct knowledge to appropriately deal with this new influx of attacks.

-With an effective endpoint security plan, you can cover all your bases as far as protecting devices under network goes.
+With an effective endpoint security service plan, you can cover all your bases as far as protecting devices under the network goes.

 But how does it work when your workforce is out of the office?

 As you can imagine, this existing challenge of remote work endpoint security has been put under the microscope like never before in light of the current state of affairs relating to stay-at-home orders across the country.

 It’s one thing looking after your endpoints on a single work network, it’s a whole other proposition to safeguard your employees’ devices while they’re OOO and operating under home networks.

 There are several questions to immediately ask yourself when dealing with a remote workforce:

 - Are they using their own (personal) devices?